bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 @sourceref ./3-restaurant.component.ts
 @highlight 5,26-34,47-57,59,71-72

+psst. did you find the error in this code with your compiler?

 ## Add methods to retrieve data to component

 In the next step, we will want to change the list of cities and restaurants